markec12345678/castlekingdoms2027/STYLEGUIDE.md

     end
     ```

-  - Never name a parameter `arg`, this will take precendence over the `arg` object that is given to every function scope in older versions of Lua.
+  - Never name a parameter `arg`, this will take precendence over the `arg` object that is given to every function scope in older versions of lua.

     ```lua
     -- bad